 Proper Use of Towels

-Why is this rule in place?
+Why is this rule important?

-For hygiene reasons Towels can carry soap residue, body dirt, and fibers.
-If these dissolve in the bath, it will deteriorate the water quality.
+Towels can carry soap residues, body dirt, and fibers.
+If these dissolve into the bath, it deteriorates the water quality.
+Putting towels in a shared bath can make others uncomfortable.

-Q: I'm embarrassed and want to cover myself with a towel.
-A: It's OK to cover yourself with a towel while moving.
-But just before entering the bath, place the towel at the side or on your head.
+I understand the desire to cover up out of embarrassment.
+It's okay to cover yourself with a towel while moving.
+But just before entering the bath, place the towel on the side or on your head.
+Placing it on your head is a traditional Japanese style and also keeps the towel from getting wet.

 Rule 3: Tie Up or Gather Your Hair